quobyte/quobyte-in-action/0x_integrating_kubernetes/01_integrating_kubernetes.md

 # Integrating Kubernetes

-This example shows how to connect a k8s cluster to a Quobyte sotrage cluster and uses it for dynamic provisioning of volumes.
+This example shows how to connect a k8s cluster to a Quobyte storage cluster and uses it for dynamic provisioning of volumes.

 This example does not assume that your Quobyte cluster runs on Kubernetes; although